SaeedAkhter-MSFT/console-csharp-snippets-sample/README.md

 This sample requires the following:

+* This is a private preview API.
+Please contact
 * [Visual Studio](https://www.visualstudio.com/en-us/downloads)
 * An [Azure AD B2C tenant]().
 An Office 365 administrator account is required to run admin-level operations and to consent to application permissions.
 You can sign up for [an Office 365 Developer subscription](https://msdn.microsoft.com/en-us/office/office365/howto/setup-development-environment#bk_Office365Account) that includes the resources that you need to start building apps.

 ## Register the delegated permissions application

 1. Sign in to the [Application Registration Portal](https://apps.dev.microsoft.com/) using your Microsoft account.
 1. Select **Add an app**, and enter a friendly name for the application (such as **Console App for Microsoft Graph (Delegated perms)**).
 Click **Create**.
 1. On the application registration page, select **Add Platform**.
 Select the **Native App** tile and save your change.
 The **delegated permissions** operations in this sample use permissions that are specified in the AuthenticationHelper.cs file.
 This is why you don't need to assign any permissions to the app on this page.
 1. Open the solution and then the Constants.cs file in Visual Studio.
 1. Make the **Application Id** value for this app the value of the **ClientIdForUserAuthn** string.
+1. Update **Tenant** with the name of your tenant.  (for example: myb2ctenantname.onmicrosoft.com)

 ## Build and run the sample

 1. Open the sample solution in Visual Studio.
+1. Replace the tenant name and application id in Constants.cs by following [Register the delegated permissions application](#register-the-delegated-permissions-application)
 1. Press F5 to build and run the sample.
 This will restore the NuGet package dependencies and open the console application.
+1. Sign in as a global administrator.  (for example: admin@myb2ctenant.onmicrosoft.com)
+1. The output will show the results of calling the Graph API for trustFrameworkPolices.

+>[!NOTE]
+> If you see `Unauthorized.
+Access to this Api requires feature: EnableIEFPoliciesGraphApis` then your tenant has not been enabled for this private preview.
+Please see [Prerequisites](#Prerequisites).

 ## Questions and comments